Course Information

 Overview

 All credits at Wabash College are issued as course credits.
 Each course credit is equivalent to four (4) credit hours.
 Each one-half course credit is equivalent to two (2) credit hours.
-Credit values of courses are assigned on the basis of instructional time, which is a combination of direct faculty instruction and out-of-class student work.
-Direct faculty instruction is defined in the “Forms of Instruction” section below.
+Credit values of courses are assigned on the basis of instructional time, which is a combination of direct instruction and out-of-class student work.
+Direct instruction is defined in the “Forms of Instruction and Student Work” section below.
 Instructional time is measured on the basis of an academic hour, which is 50 minutes in length.
-A Fall or Spring semester at Wabash College includes 14 instructional weeks plus one week of exams.
-Summer semesters may be of different lengths, but summer courses require the same amount of instructional time in alignment with their credit values as courses in a Fall or Spring semester.
+A typical semester at Wabash College includes 14 instructional weeks plus one week of exams.
+Summer semesters may vary in length from the 14 weeks plus one exam week standard; however, summer courses adhere to the same standards for direct instructional and non-instructional time described in this policy.

 The credit value assigned to courses at Wabash College is in accordance with the definition of a credit hour from the Code of Federal Regulations (34 CFR 600.2), which states “a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than—